Print Friendly, PDF & Email

 Newsletters

-MCSCA has a fornightly e-newsletter that shares multicultural news and issues, details of upcoming events and useful information by and for people from culturally and linguistically diverse (CALD) backgrounds in Central Australia.
+MCSCA has a regular e-newsletter that shares multicultural news and issues, details of upcoming events and useful information by and for people from culturally and linguistically diverse (CALD) backgrounds in Central Australia.

 Strategic Plan

-MCSCA’s latest Strategic Plan runs from 2019 – 2024, and was developed with funding support of the NT Government.
+MCSCA’s latest Strategic Plan runs to the end of 2024, and was developed with funding support of the NT Government.

 Our Strategic and Operational Goals are: